Common COGS Accounting Mistakes That Could Trigger an IRS Audit

 How Does COGS Affect Your Taxes and Income Statement?

-When filing taxes, deduct COGS from revenue to calculate gross profit.
+When filing taxes, deduct COGS from revenue to calculate gross income and operating income.
 This impacts your taxable income and, eventually, your tax liability.
-If COGS is not calculated correctly, you risk overstating your expenses, which could result in an IRS examination for false reporting or tax fraud.
+Changes in COGS directly affect the amount of income tax owed by the business, since a higher COGS reduces taxable income and thus lowers income tax, while a lower COGS increases taxable income and income tax.
+If COGS is not calculated correctly, you risk overstating your expenses or misclassifying operating expenses, which could result in an IRS examination for false reporting or tax fraud.

 1. Misclassifying COGS and Other Expenses